Prometheus (Stargate): Depiction

+The X-303 is first mentioned in the second part of the season six opening episode, "Redemption".
 The Prometheus, also known as X-303 first appears in the episode of the same name, where it is still under construction in a secret underground facility in Nevada.
 The ship has been constructed by the United States Air Force using a combination of human and alien technology that has been acquired by Stargate Command over the years.
 The incomplete ship is stolen by rogue NID operatives, including Frank Simmons and the Goa'uld, Adrian Conrad.
 After Prometheus is recaptured by SG-1, in "Unnatural Selection", the Asgard Thor enlists SG-1 and the ship to help deal with a Replicator threat on the Asgard homeworld.
 In the episode "Memento", Prometheus undergoes its shakedown flight and is now under the command of Colonel William Ronson.
 During testing, the hyperdrive engine overloads and the crew are forced to eject the core, stranding them on a world called Tagrea, where they have to locate the Stargate which has been buried.
 Without a working hyperdrive engine, the Prometheus remains stranded on Tagrea and in the episode "Enemy Mine" Stargate Command are mining the alien mineral Naquadah to construct more BC-303 ships.

 In the episode "Grace" the ship begins it voyage back to Earth using a hyperdrive acquired from a Goa'uld Alkesh in the episode "Avenger 2.0".
 Once back on earth, General George Hammond assumes command of the ship to defend the planet against the forces of Anubis in "Lost City".
 After the battle, in the episode "New Order" Colonel Lionel Pendergast is made the commanding officer of Prometheus and in "Endgame" the ship undergoes a refit, with the Asgard installing beam technology and a hyperdrive engine.
 General George Hammond once again assumes command of Prometheus in the episode "Prometheus Unbound" when he leads a rescue mission to find the Atlantis expedition, but on route is hijacked by Vala Mal Doran and are ultimately forced to return to earth.
 The Prometheus was due to be fitted with new railguns, however these were instead sent to Atlantis to help defend them against the Wraith in the Stargate Atlantis episode "The Siege".